-- Rest, relax and recharge. - Clean up and organize your office. - Move your furniture around for a fresh look and feel. - Take vacation. - Invite your superintendent over for a quiet campus walk-through. - Reflect on the impact of your leadership this past year and set your goals for the upcoming year. - Walk the campus with your custodial/maintenance team to identify areas of concern. - Paint your school's theme or logo on the walls. - Set up a meeting time with your student leadership team to continue discussion on goals/objectives for the year and kick off activities for the team-try to accomplish that in their space or even off campus for a getaway from interruptions.
+- Rest, relax and recharge. - Clean up and organize your office. - Move your furniture around for a fresh look and feel. - Take vacation. - Invite your superintendent over for a quiet campus walk-through. - Reflect on the impact of your leadership this past year and set your goals for the upcoming year. - Walk the campus with your custodial/maintenance team to identify areas of concern. - Paint your school's theme or logo on the walls. - Set up a meeting time with your student leadership team to continue discussion on goals/objectives for the year and kick off activities for the team-try to accomplish that in their space or even off campus for a getaway from interruptions. - Review and revise Student and Staff Handbooks. - Review admin responsibilities list. - Schedule or conduct an admin retreat. - Letter to new staff, students, and families. - Assess each department. - Review district calendar.

-July 4 Independence Day
+July 4: Independence Day